GaitPT: Skeletons Are All You Need For Gait Recognition: Method

-where $SF$ stands for Spatial Features extracted by the Spatial Encoder module and $TF$ for Temporal Features extracted by the Temporal Transformer.
 The Spatial and Temporal Attention operations are exactly the same as the ones in Equation \ref{eq:vit_layer}.
 The Reshape operation is utilized to obtain the correct token sequence for the corresponding encoder or for the output of the layer.
-In line with ViT architectures \cite{dosovitskiy2020image, touvron2021going, wang2021pyramid} we incorporate an extra class token for each encoder to obtain an embedding that captures discriminative features.
+In line with ViT architectures \cite{dosovitskiy2020image, touvron2021going, wang2021pyramid} we incorporate an extra class token for each temporal encoder to obtain an embedding that captures discriminative features.
 The class outputs obtained from each stage are aggreagted and projected with a linear layer to a lower dimension to obtain the final embedding.